sakonjo310/tinyapp/README.md

 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.
+- In your browser, type "localhost:8080/register" in the search bar to start using the app.